Planet Earth-In A Perfect Position To Support Life

 The earth's atmosphere is also special in the sense that it contains an abundance of oxygen, that we as humans could not survive without.
 However it also gives us some additional protection, in the way of having another layer within it called the stratosphere.
 The stratosphere is where we find the form of oxygen called ozone.

-The ozone layer is so essential to life on earth, because it helps protect many different forms of life here, Including the plankton that rely upon, to produce much of the oxygen that we humans need to survive on.
-The ozone layer absorbs approximately ninety-nine percent of harmful ultraviolet radiation radiation that seeps through its layer.
+Essential to all forms of life on earth is part of the atmosphere called the Ozone, mentioned in the preceding paragraph.
+The Ozone layer helps protect many different forms of life here, Including the plankton that rely upon, to produce much of the oxygen that we humans need to survive on.
+The ozone layer also absorbs approximately ninety-nine percent of harmful ultraviolet radiation radiation that seeps through its layer.
 Not to mention the stratospheric layer, adjusts to the changing, or rising amount of UV light coming through the ozone, rather than being a fixed or constant amount that is always present.

 So as one can surely see, by prior evidence and facts presented about our home planet.
 That it is hard to imagine that the earth in its special location within the Milky Way came about by mere circumstance.
 The odds are certainly slim, and could be compared to that of...trying to find a needle in a haystack scenario.